Al Mashaaer Al Mugaddassah Metro Project, Saudi Arabia

 Each five-car set has a central emergency escape car with inflatable chutes to enable pilgrims to escape in case of an emergency.
 As the tracks form a closed loop each train set circulates several times between Mina and Arafat.
 The rolling stock is stabled throughout the year for cleaning and maintenance at the depot in Arafat.

 The technology on which the monorail is based is steel wheels running on steel rails in a vector bifurcation bogie capture configuration.
 The wheel-rail interface geometry for the monorail was developed by MonoMetro with SKF, the Swedish bearings manufacturer.
-ESG, the mechanical engineering arm of English Welsh and Scottish Railways, will develop the vector bifurcation bogie sets.
+ESG, the mechanical engineering arm of English Welsh and Scottish Railways, developed the vector bifurcation bogie sets.

 Knorr-Bremse was awarded a $55m contract to provide braking systems for trains and station platform screen doors for nine stations of the metro line.
 The contract to supply 17 Type-A 12-car metro train sets was awarded to Changchun Railway Vehicles in April 2009.